Google Sheets OKR Template

 The default setup is using quarters, meaning that new objectives are defined each quarter.
 If you’re normally running OKRs on a half-year or two-month basis, then feel free to adapt it as you wish.

-Tab 2: OKR Teams
+Tab 2: OKR teams

 The next tab is all about your team setup.
 In this tab, you’ll simply define each of the teams working with OKRs inside your company.
 We’ll use these values later on when assigning specific OKRs to teams and team leads.

-In the next tab, you’ll define each member of the different teams as well as definng who’s the lead of that team.
+In the next tab, you’ll define each member of the different teams as well as defining who’s the lead of that team.
 The lead is ultimately the one accountable (not responsible) for achieving the objectives and key results.

 To improve accountability, it’s generally a good idea to delegate the different objectives or key results from the beginning, so everyone knows what their responsibility is.

-Tab 4: Writing Your OKR Objectives
+Tab 4: Writing your OKR objectives

 The next tab is where the fun (or hard work, if you wish) begins.
-This is where you define your OKRs, assign them to a specific team and decide which period they belong to.
+This is where you define your OKRs, assign them to a specific team, and decide which period they belong to.

-If you don’t have a lot of experience defining your objectives, we recommend that you read this post on “Good vs. Bad OKR examples” to ensure you don’t start out on the wrong foot.
+If you don’t have a lot of experience defining your objectives, we recommend that you read this post on “Good vs. Bad OKR examples” to ensure you don’t start on the wrong foot.

 After you’ve defined your objectives, it's time to start figuring out how you measure if you’re achieving them or not.

-Tab 5: Setting The Key Results
+Tab 5: Setting the key results

 The key results are arguably one of the most important parts of a successful OKR.
 These are the ones that enable you to measure progress and ensure that you’re on the right path.